 New hydrodynamic separators will continue to be installed on road reconstruction projects.
+Use of infiltration at municipal parking lots and parks will be reviewed for feasibility.
 Town will continue to seek funding through DEEP 319 program for other stormwater quality retrofits.